canonical/launchpad-manual/docs/user/how-to/packaging/private-ppa-install.rst

 .. meta::
-   :description: Install software from a private PPA
+   :description: Install software from a private PPA.

 Install software from private PPAs
 ==================================